AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-content-snippet.md

 1. Select **Add** to add a new content snippet generator.
 The **Add content snippet generator** panel opens.

-1. Enter the query in the Data query text box.
+1. Enter the query in the **Data query** text box.
+Select **Copy sample query** to quickly copy a data query.
+Instead of manually creating the query, you can copy and paste the sample query into the **Data query** text box.
+Then, simply edit the query as per your data requirements.

+    >[!NOTE]
+    >
+    >Experience Manager provides different sample queries for all resources in the various data sources.
+These map to the data source from which you are fetching the data.

 1. Select the template which maps with your data source from the **Data mapping template** dropdown.
 The out-of-the-box templates for the selected data source are displayed in the drop-down.
 For example, you can view the “sql-table” template for datasource named “PostgreSQL” datasource.